antrea-io/antrea/docs/windows.md

     The capabilities are required by the Hyper-V `hypervisor` components to support [Hyper-V isolation](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container#hyper-v-isolation).
-    If you only need uses [Process Isolation](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container#process-isolation) on the testbed.
-You could apply following workaround to skip CPU check for Hyper-V feature installation.
+    If you only need [Process Isolation](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container#process-isolation)
+    on the Nodes.
+You could apply the following workaround to skip CPU check for Hyper-V feature installation.

     ```powershell